web-work-tools/indieweb/content/posts/indieweb-principles.md

 I thought it would be nice to "un-pack" the indieweb principles, in order to become more familiar with their associated ideas.

-This page is an attempt to reproduce the main topics related to indieweb principles, found in the [Indieweb Wiki](https://indieweb.org), on a single page.
+This page is an attempt to reproduce the main topics related to indieweb principles, found in the [IndieWeb Wiki](https://indieweb.org), on a single page.

 This saves myself from jumping around the wiki, and wondering which links I already visited.